 Legal custody implies that any parent who enjoys it has absolute veto power of three crucial areas in which decisions will need to be made on behalf of the child.
 These areas are religion, education and health care.
 Because joint custody, that is, legal custody awarded to both parents, creates a situation where one parent can veto every decision that the other parent makes on behalf of the child in these three areas, it is usually only awarded in non-contentious cases.
 This is done in order to avoid deadlock.

-However, even where legal custody is not rewarded, the non-custodial parent will still often have the right to petition the court for an intervention, particularly in cases where the parent deems that the decision of the custodial parent is not in the child’s best interest.
+However, even where legal custody is not rewarded, the non-custodial parent will still often have the right to petition the court for an intervention, particularly in cases where the parent deems that the decision of the custodial parent is not in the child’s interest.

-One of the benefits of hiring an experienced lawyer to represent you in Family Court is that they have the experience and skills to ensure that you will always put your best foot forward.
+One of the benefits of hiring an experienced lawyer to represent you in Family Court is that they have the experience and skills to ensure that you will always put your foot forward.
 While in criminal court, things like appearance of the defendant and the politeness with which they interact with the judge are, at least in theory, supposed to have no bearing on the outcome of the case, in Family Court, those things can matter tremendously.

 A good lawyer can help an anger-prone client avoid giving a bad impression by handling all of the courtroom interaction on behalf of the client.
 There are many other ways in which a good lawyer can help.
-It’s best never to enter a custody hearing without competent counsel.
+It’s never to enter a custody hearing without competent counsel.